-North of Tyne Combined Authority (NoTCA) - 19 Members of the Authority serve as members of NoTCA boards.
-During 2023/24 the Authority paid a transport levy of £12.597m (£11.881m in 2021/22).
+North East Mayoral Combined Authority - 11 Members of the Authority serve as members of NECA boards, a transport levy of £12.960m was paid in 2024/25 (£12.597m in 2023/24).

 North Tyneside Trading Company (NTTC) is materially significant to the overall financial position of the Authority and has therefore been consolidated into the Group Accounts.